corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 {{< /tabs >}}

 {{< note >}}
-The `net.corda.v5.ledger.utxo.ContractState` field is always a part of the JSON representation no matter which state type we are using.
+The `net.corda.v5.ledger.utxo.ContractState` field is a part of the JSON representation for all state types.
 {{< /note >}}

 Use this representation to create the vault named queries in the next section.